 Is Music for ME? - True Events from a former Struggling Musician

-OCTOBER, a month some people love because it’s finally sweater weather, they adore the warm colors of the leaves, pumpkin spice is everything, and a “little” holiday called Halloween appears, where you can dress up as a pineapple with absolutely no judgement.
+OCTOBER, a month some people love because it’s finally sweater weather, they adore the warm colors of the leaves, pumpkin spice is everything, and a “little” holiday called Halloween appears, where you can dress up as a pineapple with absolutely no care in the world.
 For these folks, it’s the most wonderful time of the year, but then for others this might be the most horrific month to encounter (I’m talking to all of you struggling students out there!)

-LET ME GUESS, you’re trying to get by all those nasty midterms, pulling all-nighters to finish any assignment given to you when you’re not being a social butterfly or sacrificing time at your part time job, and BONUS if you’re a music major and spending any of your free time in the practice room so your next lesson, performance class, or rehearsal doesn’t completely crash & burn on your end!
+Let me guess, you’re trying to get by all those nasty midterms, pulling all-nighters to finish any assignment given to you when you’re not being a social butterfly or sacrificing time at your part time job.
+(Check out my post about part time jobs & music for all my work horses out there!)
+BONUS if you’re a music major for spending any of your free time in the practice room so your next lesson, performance class, or rehearsal doesn’t completely crash and burn on your end!

 That was a lot, right?
-I can relate to the second scenario in MANY ways, as I felt all the feelings throughout the 7 years of school that I had sacrificed my heart & soul to.
+I can relate to this scenario in MANY ways, as I felt all the feelings throughout that first year in school that I had sacrificed my heart and soul to.

-LET’S FACE IT, being a musician is tough, and the first year in school is always going to be the toughest.
-I had felt constant, negative emotions of doubt about musical capabilities, loneliness from the soul-crushing, judgement I received from colleagues in rehearsals & classes, and anger from thinking about why I was going through this sh*t experience in my first year of college when I was watching all my former high school peers having the time of their lives at football games, parties, and all the smiling, sorority poses that said, “My life is soooo amazing right now!”
+Let's face it, being a musician is tough, and the first year in school is always going to be the hardest to get through.
+I was doubtful of my musical capabilities, felt loneliness from the soul-crushing judgement I received from my colleagues in rehearsals & classes, and anger from this sh*t experience while I was watching all my former high school peers having the time of their lives at football games, parties, and smiling away in sorority poses that said, “My life is so amazing right now!
+Lol!" :)

-As that first semester went through its tough moments and finally ended in relief, I remember returning back to that second semester noticing some missing faces in my classes, and as the next year appeared, I realized even more of my colleagues had left the music major scene.
-When I saw the numbers dwindle from my first to last year in music school, I knew this career field was no joke.
-For some people, I knew that as they continued to play their instrument daily, their passion had faded away, some thought the classes were too much to handle (I mean if you had Aural Skills I at the bright & lovely time of 7:30am every Tues/Thurs & classes going all the way to 8pm, your mental state would go insane as well.), and others told me they simply wanted to make money and music wasn’t a lucrative career.
+When the first semester finally ended (in relief), I noticed, in the second semester, some missing faces in my classes, and when the next year arrived, I realized even more of my colleagues had left the music school scene.
+As I saw the numbers dwindle from my first to last year in music school, I knew this career field was no joke.
+For some people, as they continued to play their instrument daily, their passion had faded away, some thought the classes were too much to handle (I mean if you had Aural Skills I at the bright and lovely time of 7:30am every Tues/Thurs plus classes going all the way to 8pm, your mental state would go insane as well.), and others simply wanted to make money because they believed music wasn’t a lucrative career.

 If you are relating to these scenarios in any way, here is my advice to hopefully ease your struggling brain: